timb-machine-mirrors/pfuntner-toys/doc/pycomment.md

 0015   # print '\n'.join(sys.argv[1:])
 ```
 ### Invoking the command
-To comment out lines 11-13 and uncomment lines 14-15, you could use this `vi` command:
+To comment out lines 11-13 and uncomment lines 14-15, you could use two `vi` commands:
 ```
-:11,15!pycomment
+:11,13!pycomment
+:14,15!pycomment
 ```
 ### After
 After the command runs, the comment status of lines 11 through 15 is swapped: